Open vs. Closed Mortgage in Canada (2026): What's the Difference?

 What's the difference between an open and closed mortgage?

-An open mortgage can be repaid in full anytime with no penalty but has a higher rate; a closed mortgage has a lower rate but limits prepayment and charges a penalty to break early.
+An open mortgage can be repaid in full at any time with no penalty but carries a higher interest rate.
+A closed mortgage has a lower rate but limits how much you can prepay each year and charges a penalty if you break it before the term ends.

 Is an open or closed mortgage better?

-Closed is better for most people because of the lower rate.
-Open makes sense only if you expect to repay or break the mortgage very soon, such as before selling.
+Closed is better for most people because of the lower rate and because annual prepayment privileges already provide useful flexibility.
+Open makes sense only if you expect to repay or break the mortgage very soon — for example, before selling.

 Can I make extra payments on a closed mortgage?

-Yes — most closed mortgages allow penalty-free prepayments up to a set percentage (commonly 15–20%) of the original amount each year.
+Yes.
+Most closed mortgages allow penalty-free prepayments up to a set percentage (commonly 15–20%) of the original amount each year, plus the ability to increase your regular payment.
+Only payments beyond those privileges, or a full payout, trigger a penalty.

 Does a closed mortgage have a penalty at renewal?